 This summer California will be at risk for rolling blackouts and power shortages.
 While California has been highly successful in curbing energy demand during peak (high-usage) hours in the past, this summer’s conditions may demand more serious attention than those in previous years.
 Reasons include:

-- Intensified drought:
+- Historic drought:

 - State officials predict reduced generation from hydro-stations

 - Necessary water supply curtailments may cause up to 1,150 MW of thermal units to shut down